killerprojecte/uni-jna/www/PlatformLibrary.md

 Before you map your own functions, check the platform package documentation for an already mapped one.

 Platform-specific structures are mapped by header.
-For example, `ShlObj.h` structures can be found in `com.sun.jna.platform.win32.ShlObj`.
+For example, `ShlObj.h` structures can be found in `com.sun.unijna.platform.win32.ShlObj`.
 Platform functions are mapped by library.
-For example, `Advapi32.dll` functions can be found in `com.sun.jna.platform.win32.Advapi32`.
-Simplified interfaces (wrappers) for `Advapi32.dll` functions can be found in `com.sun.jna.platform.win32.Advapi32Util`.
+For example, `Advapi32.dll` functions can be found in `com.sun.unijna.platform.win32.Advapi32`.
+Simplified interfaces (wrappers) for `Advapi32.dll` functions can be found in `com.sun.unijna.platform.win32.Advapi32Util`.

-Cross-platform functions and structures are implemented in `com.sun.jna.platform`.
+Cross-platform functions and structures are implemented in `com.sun.unijna.platform`.
 These currently include the following.

 * `FileMonitor`: a cross-platform file system watcher
 * `FileUtils`: a cross-platform set of file-related functions, such as move to the recycle bin